 You can make a request for this refund whether your tax return has been taken out already or not.
 And if your request for student loan tax offset hardship is accepted, you can have the money back in your pocket to get out of the situation you’re in.

-With some companies, such as the Educational Credit Management Corporation (ECMC), you’re only eligible for one offset hardship.
+With some companies, such as the Educational Credit Management Corporation, you’re only eligible for one offset hardship.
 If you’ve been approved for a hardship in the past, you may not be eligible to apply again.

 Qualifications for student loan tax offset hardship refund

 Financial hardship is more than not affording your student loan payments.
 It must be a serious financial situation.
-The following have been approved as grounds for financial hardship, according to the ECMC:
+The following have been approved as grounds for financial hardship:

 - Exhausted unemployment benefits